tamari92/kf2-tournament/rules.md

 ```

 #### 3.3.1 - Map Bans
-For the **Playoffs** phase of the tournaments, a smaller subpool (taken from the larger pool in [3.3](#33---map-pool)) will be assigned to each round.
-At the beginning of the round, team captains take turns **banning** maps from the subpool that they do not wish to play.
+For the **Playoffs** phase of the tournament, a smaller sub pool of maps (taken from the larger pool in [3.3](#33---map-pool)) will be assigned to each round.
+At the beginning of each round, team captains take turns **banning** maps from the sub pool that they do not wish to play until a final choice is determined.

 The order of bans depends on the round in question (see below).
 Furthermore, the number of maps to ban also depends on the round.

 To establish an equally competitive setting, **all teams playing in a given round will be given the same subpool of maps.**

-**Quarterfinals**
+#### [Quarterfinals]
-- 3 Maps in sub pool
+- 3 Maps in round pool
 - Each Captain bans 1 Map, leaving 1 Map to be played
-- The Captain whose team is the lower/weaker seed bans first
+- The team that is the lower/weaker seed bans first

-**Semifinals**
+#### [Semifinals]
-- 4 Maps in sub pool
+- 4 Maps in round pool
-- Each Captain bans 1 Map, leaving 2 Maps to be played
+- Each Captain bans 1 Map, leaving 2 Maps to be played.
+Order to play the maps is determined by a coin toss
-- Ban order is determined by a coinflip, with the higher/stronger seed calling the toss
+- Ban order is determined by a coin toss, with the higher/stronger seed calling the toss

-**Bronze Finals**
+#### [Bronze Finals]
-- 4 Maps in sub pool
+- 4 Maps in round pool
-- Each Captain bans 1 Map, leaving 2 Maps to be played
+- Each Captain bans 1 Map, leaving 2 Maps to be played.
+Order to play the maps is determined by a coin toss
-- Ban order is determined by a coinflip, with the higher/stronger seed calling the toss
+- Ban order is determined by a coin toss, with the higher/stronger seed calling the toss

-**Silver Finals**
+#### [Silver Finals]
-- 4 Maps in sub pool
+- 4 Maps in round pool
-- Each Captain bans 1 Map, leaving 2 Maps to be played
+- Each Captain bans 1 Map, leaving 2 Maps to be played.
+Order to play the maps is determined by a coin toss
-- Ban order is determined by a coinflip, with the higher/stronger seed calling the toss
+- Ban order is determined by a coin toss, with the higher/stronger seed calling the toss

-**Grand Finals**
+#### [Grand Finals]
-- 4 Maps in sub pool
+- 4 Maps in round pool
-- Each Captain bans 1 Map, leaving 2 Maps to be played
+- Each Captain bans 1 Map, leaving 2 Maps to be played.
+Order to play the maps is determined by a coin toss
 - The team that had the lowest final score in the previous round bans first